• Encouraging Junior Golf

 Club History

-The Course was laid out by the famous Willie Park, Jnr., who had won the Open Championship in 1887 and 1889, and who was already making name for himself as a golf architect.
-Willie had high words of praise for the Course, commending “the sporting qualities of the ground”, and claming that the turf on the hill could not be bettered – “it yields to the tread like a Persian carpet”.
+The Course was laid out by the famous Willie Park Jnr., who had won the Open Championship in 1887 and 1889, and who was already making a name for himself as a golf architect.
+Willie had high words of praise for the Course, commending “the sporting qualities of the ground” and claiming that the turf on the hill could not be bettered – “it yields to the tread like a Persian carpet”.
 Even for these days, however, the course could not be considered long.
-It measured barley 2,000 yards.
-Nevertheless it was anticipated that a first-class amateur would take 80 strokes to complete two rounds, while for ordinary mortals a score of 90 was to be congratulated.
+It measured barely 2,000 yards.
+Nevertheless, it was anticipated that a first-class amateur would take 80 strokes to complete two rounds, while for ordinary mortals a score of 90 was to be congratulated.
 This prediction proved correct when Currie Liddle won the first trophy, the Melville Bowl, with a scratch 90 in 1893.

-The layout of the original Course would not be unfamiliar to many of the older members since it incorporated a number of the holes used prior to the major course re-development in 1979.
-Some of the names persisted, e.g. Tel-El, Home and Roman Road, but others such as The Long Hole, Glower-ower-em and The Linlithgow Hole Have disappeared.
-In the mid-seventies, a clutch of young men broke through to record some of the finest highlights in the in the history of the Club: John Cuddihy reached the final of the Scottish Boy’s Championship in three successive years, only to fail at the last hurdle on each occasion.
+The layout of the original Course would not be unfamiliar to many of the older members since it incorporated several of the holes used prior to the major course re-development in 1979.
+Some of the names persisted, e.g. Tel-El, Home and Roman Road, but others such as The Long Hole, Glower-ower-em and The Linlithgow Hole have disappeared.
+In the mid-seventies, a clutch of young men broke through to record some of the finest highlights in the in the history of the Club: John Cuddihy reached the final of the Scottish Boys’ Championship in three successive years, only to fail at the last hurdle on each occasion.
 He went on to represent his Country at Boys, Youth and Senior Levels before turning Professional in 1979.
 In one weekend in June 1976, Alan Ramsay was in the West Lothian Club Team which won the Courier Trophy at Pumperston on the Friday night.
 On the Saturday he won the Dumbarton Open by beating internationalist Charlie Green and on the Sunday he was back on his home course to win the West Lothian Club Championship for the third time.
 Alan went on to win the Championship twice more in 1976 and 1977.
-Charlie Cox won the Club Championship for the first time in 1974 before going on to win a record seven Championships in total.
-In 1980 he won the Lothian’s Champion of Champions Tournament by beating the Dalmahoy Champion at Bruntsfield.
+Charlie Cox won the Championship for the first time in 1974 before going on to win a record ten Championships in total.
+In 1980 he won his first Lothian’s Champion of Champions Tournament by beating the Dalmahoy Champion at Bruntsfield and he won this again in 1988.

 The Hope Monument is a prominent landmark on the course.
-It was erected to the memory of Brigadier General Hon.
-Adrian Hope, C.B., who was killed in 1858, in his 38th year, in the attack on Fort Rooeah in Oude during the Indian Mutiny.
+It was erected in the memory of Brigadier General Hon.
+Adrian Hope, C.B., who was killed in 1858, in his 38th year, in the attack on Fort Rooeah (Roodamow) in Oude during the Indian Mutiny and again in 1988.